Kappa Logo

 Kappa Logo History

-The brand started with the production of socks and underwear.
-In 1967, he expanded production, after which he carried out a major redesign and received a widely recognized logo.
-Thanks to the new concept reflected in the trademark, he became known in the fashion industry as a trendsetter of urban, sexy, and authentic fashion.
-But before that, I changed the symbolism several times until I found the most accurate one.
+The brand began producing socks and underwear.
+In 1967, it expanded production, after which a major redesign was conducted, and a widely recognized logo was developed.
+Thanks to the new concept reflected in the trademark, it became known in the fashion industry as a legislator of urban, sexual, and authentic fashion.
+But before this, it changed its symbolism several times until it found the most accurate one.

 What is Kappa?

-Kappa is an Italian manufacturer of sportswear and footwear for sports and active leisure.
-It was established in 1978 and named after the tenth letter of the Greek alphabet.
-The brand became famous for its logo featuring two sitting people leaning back-to-back.
-It is also known for its soccer apparel collections, as it collaborates with many sports clubs, including Benfica, Napoli, and Juventus.
+Kappa is an Italian manufacturer of sportswear and footwear for sports and active recreation.
+It was founded in 1978 and named after the tenth letter of the Greek alphabet.
+The brand became known thanks to its logo, which depicts two people sitting back to back.
+The company is also known for its collections of soccer clothing, as it has collaborated with many sports clubs, including “Benfica,” “Napoli,” and “Juventus.”

 1916 – 1956